 In 1878 this was remedied by the arrival from England a set of cast-iron gates.
 They had been on order for years, but the usual reason — lack of funds — delayed their delivery.
 Their exact place of manufacture is unclear, but they probably originated in the foundries of Northern England.

 Even by Victorian standards they are imposing in height and solidity: the cast-iron has been decorated with what seems like a Bacchanalia; gods and grapes being in liberal supply.
 The coat of arms of the Royal Society decorates the top of the paired main gates, and there is a smaller pedestrian entrance: a much more recent and simpler iron fence flanks either side, joining with the Arthur Wall and the main fence by the road.
-Painted currently a dark maroon, they certainly improve the atmosphere as one walks up the avenue, and though they look impregnable, they are surprisingly easy to climb over, even in the dark.
+Painted currently a dark maroon, they certainly improve the atmosphere as one walks up the avenue.

-Just a short distance from the Botanical Gardens Restaurant and Visitor Centre, this romantic carved arch is set at the base of stone steps surrounded by tall shady trees and shrubs.
+Just a short distance from the Visitor Centre this romantic carved arch is set at the base of stone steps surrounded by tall shady trees and shrubs.

 The arch was originally constructed in 1913 to span the entrance of the AMP Society’s original Elizabeth Street building.
 When that building was demolished, AMP donated the arch to the Gardens.
 It was re-erected in 1968 in time for celebrations of the Gardens’ 150th Anniversary.